DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-7/README.md

 Declare only the exceptions that have a reasonably fair chance of happening and that make sense for the overall design of your classes.

+#### Bad Style Using Exceptions

+Compiler errors regarding exceptions are there to remind you to reflect on these issues.